alloba/personal-site/site/content/posts/valheim-server.md

 ## The Valheim Container

 A lot of the work of actually running a game server was handled excellently by the chosen Docker image.
-The `lloesche/valheim-server` image had everything required to run a self-updating valheim server, along with support for server status reports and the most common mods for the game.
+The `lloesche/valheim-server` image had everything required to run a self-updating Valheim server, along with support for server status reports and the most common mods for the game.

 I consider it a shining example of what a containerized application should be, in terms of usability.